...Simple Steps to Successful Parenting

 Why begin with the end in mind?

-What surprised us was, because we started early and knew the qualities we wanted our children to possess, it resulted in them becoming responsible adults who had much greater life choices.
+What surprised us was, by starting early and knowing the qualities we wanted our children to possess, it resulted in them having much greater life choice as both adolescents and adults.

-(One is a doctor who graduated with Distinction, the other an engineer who received multiple merit-based scholarships, completing a double degree with honours.
-Both are now full-time employed and are continuing to study.
+Both of our kids did exactly what they wanted.
+One is a doctor who graduated with Distinction, the other an engineer who received multiple merit-based scholarships, including one from the CSIRO.

-(Even though our family had some major life-changing health issues to deal with along the way.)
+(And they still succeeded even though our family had some major life-changing health issues to deal with along the way after an accident.)

 'Stacking it' by spending time early on makes sense.
 Your child can start school feeling like they're good at learning.
 And they're more likely to enjoy it and be good at it, as a result.

 But for those who start behind, they compare themselves to others.
 They can feel they're not good at learning, and can develop a negative attitude as a result.
 Then it's often remediation later when they're struggling, and have a negative attitude.

 Why would it be different for your child?